What you'll learn

 - Understand some of the key biblical texts which speak of the life, teachings, and work of Jesus within the literary and cultural setting of his day

-- Discern the various political and philosophical movements that provided the backdrop for the actions of Jesus and which provide further meaning to Jesus' life story.
+- Discern the various political and philosophical movements that provided the backdrop for the actions of Jesus and which provide further meaning to Jesus' life.

 - Embrace an understanding of the Jesus of history and not simply the traditions which emerged centuries after his death.

-- Examine the narrative of the story of Jesus to see his works within a Jewish context as a fulfillment of the work of the God of Israel and the vindication of that work through the resurrection from the dead.
+- Examine the story of Jesus to see his works within a Jewish context as a fulfillment of the work of the God of Israel.

 In this course Simply Jesus, students will be immersed in the 1st Century A.D. context of the life, work, teachings, and actions of Jesus of Nazareth.
 The goal of the course is to look at the story of Jesus from the perspective of a historian.
 Too many times Jesus of Nazareth becomes interpreted as simply another 'religious figure' among many religious figures.
 But this so often eliminates the understanding of a man who lived in time and space at a critical time of history.